 Obviously, wrongful termination or wrongfully firing a woman for engaging in the

 same conduct as a man is gender discrimination.
 In this employment law blog,

 our discrimination lawyers focus on equal pay violations – paying men more than woman for doing the same

-At The Spitz Law Firm, LLC, our employment
+At Spitz, The Employee’s Law Firm, our employment

 every day with workers who have experienced discrimination issues that are related